 “Astonishing fingerpicking chops.” — Monterey County Weekly

-The performances will be recorded and filmed.
 Seating is limited.
-No bar or kitchen; snacks by donation.
-Stage 33 Live is an industrial-rustic listening room in a former factory hosting local, regional, and national performers in an intimate setting at 33 Bridge Street in Bellows Falls, VT.
-Find more info about the nonprofit, all-volunteer project, and this and other other upcoming events, online at stage33live.com
+Performances are recorded and filmed.
+No bar or kitchen, the stage is the mission; snacks by donation.
+Stage 33 Live is an industrial-rustic listening room in a former factory hosting local, regional, and national performers in an intimate setting.
+Tickets, more info about this and other other upcoming events, and about the nonprofit all-volunteer project, online at stage33live.com